 Several components in a hybrid deployment are required to enable the shared free/busy feature between your on-premises Exchange organization and Exchange Online.

-Federation trust: Both the on-premises and Office 365 service organizations need to have a federation trust established with the Azure AD authentication system.
+Federation trust: Both the on-premises and Microsoft 365 or Office 365 service organizations need to have a federation trust established with the Azure AD authentication system.
 A federation trust is a one-to-one relationship with the Azure AD authentication system that defines parameters for your Exchange organization.
-The system uses these parameters when acting as a trust broker between your on-premises and Office 365 service organization to exchange free/busy information between on-premises and Exchange Online organization users.
+The system uses these parameters when acting as a trust broker between your on-premises and Microsoft 365 or Office 365 service organization to exchange free/busy information between on-premises and Exchange Online organization users.